 Sophie Torres, Vice President of Government Affairs for the San Antonio Hispanic Chamber, spoke in support of the Resolution.
-She highlighted the importance of women to the economy.
 Monica Treviño-Ortega representing the Latina Leadership Institute spoke in support of the Resolution.
-She spoke of the importance of addressing the gender pay gap and women's health.
 Brielle Insler stated that she represented a group of over 190 women entrepreneurs in support of the Resolution.
 Councilmember Viagran thanked Councilmembers Gonzales and Sandoval for their collaboration on the Resolution.
+She also recognized City Manager Sculley, Maria Villagomez, Alex Lopez, and Liz Provencio, and Marisa Bono for their work and leadership.
 She stated that it was important to address domestic violence, sexual assault, health outcomes, and economic business opportunities for women.
 She highlighted the work of organizations such as the Latina Leadership Institute and Mayor's Commission on the Status of Women, and noted the strategies to embed equity in the entire city organization.
 She spoke of the need to increase the number of applications and appointments of women to serve on City Boards and Commissions and thanked all that worked on the Equity Impact Assessment for same.
 Councilmember Gonzales stated that she was pleased to move this Resolution forward.
 She spoke of the issues that need to be addressed within the areas of health, domestic violence and child abuse.
-Councilmember Sandoval stated that this was a strong Resolution that she was proud to support and recognized the importance of women's equity.
+Councilmember Sandoval stated that she was proud to support the Resolution that she was proud to support and recognized the importance of women's equity.
 She recognized the Office of the City Clerk and the Office of Equity for their work on the Equity Impact Assessment for Boards and Commissions.
 Councilmember Pelaez expressed support for the Resolution.
 He stated that it was important to address issues of domestic violence and commended Councilmembers Viagran, Gonzales, and Sandoval for their work.
 Councilmember Courage stated that he was supportive of the Resolution and spoke of the need to address gender bias.
 Councilmember Treviño expressed his support and recognized the many female leaders and board and commission members representing District 1.
-Councilmember Saldaña noted his support for the Resolution and noted the many female leaders throughout the community.
+Councilmember Saldaña noted his support for the Resolution and recognized the many female leaders throughout the community.
 Councilmember Brockhouse stated that he was honored to support the Resolution and thanked Councilmembers Viagran, Gonzales, and Sandoval for bringing it forward.
 Councilmember Perry expressed his support for the Resolution and highlighted the service of women in the military.
 Mayor Nirenberg expressed his support for the Resolution and highlighted the work of the City Council on equity.
 He spoke of the importance of action and stated that this was a public pledge to ensure prosperity for all San Antonians.
-He commended Councilmembers Viagran, Gonzales, and Sandoval for leading this effort and recognized his wife Erika for her work with women and girls in the community.
+He recognized Sheryl Sculley, Leticia Vacek, Liz Provencio, Maria Villagomez, Lori Houston, and Marisa Bono for their work.
+He commended Councilmembers Viagran, Gonzales, and Sandoval for leading this effort and recognized his wife, Erika for her work with women and girls in the community.
 Councilmember Viagran moved to approve the Resolution.
 Councilmember Gonzales seconded the motion.
 The motion to approve prevailed by the following vote: AYE: 10 - Mayor Nirenberg, Treviño, Viagran, Saldaña, Gonzales, Brockhouse, Sandoval, Pelaez, Courage, and Perry ABSENT: 1 - Shaw Mayor Nirenberg and Councilmembers Viagran, Gonzales, and Sandoval excused themselves from the meeting.
 Mayor Pro Tem Courage presided.
 He addressed Item 20 at this time.
 City Clerk Vacek read the caption for Item 20.